mattvisk/tradegrill/README.md

 - Helps day traders gather and analyze their trading performance data.
 - Allows traders to see previous trades paired visually with intraday stock charts.
-- Utilizes custom CanvasJS and SVG charts.
+- Utilizes custom Html Canvas and SVG charts.

 ---